 Many statistics are interesting in themselves and may be important if you are planning to start up a business.
 These figures can be found on the website of the Directorate-General for Statistics and Economic Information , where they are split into six sections (each divided into sub-sections) (French-Dutch):

 The Walloon Institute for Evaluation, Prospective and Statistics (Institut wallon de l'évaluation, de la prospective et de la statistique, IWEPS) is a public interest body that collects statistical data about Wallonia.

 Statistics about Wallonia (French) can be found on the IWEPS website.

-An overview of statistics about the Brussels-Capital Region can be found on the website of the Brussels-Capital Region.
+An overview of statistics about the Brussels-Capital Region can be found on the website of the Brussels Institute for Statistics and Analysis.

 The Studiedienst van de Vlaamse Regering (Research Centre of the Flemish Government) is committed to disseminating accurate and up-to-date statistics.

 Statistics about Flanders (Dutch) can be found on the website of the Research Centre of the Flemish Government.

 In its capacity as the public statistical service, the Directorate-General for Statistics and Economic Information (DGSEI) is the only body authorised to carry out compulsory surveys of the general public, companies and organisations (except for surveys relating to foreign trade and international payments, which are organised by the National Bank of Belgium).

 Key figures and economic database